 where the SCS configuration for the 28 symbols is the smallest of the SCS configurations of the active DL BWP for the PDCCH reception and of the active DL BWP(s) of the at least one SCell.

-If a UE is provided TCI-State_r17 indicating a unified TCI state, after X symbols from a last symbol of a PDCCH reception with a DCI format scheduling a PUSCH transmission with a same HARQ process number as for the transmission of the first PUSCH and having a toggled NDI field value, the UE
+If a UE is provided TCI-State_r17 indicating a unified TCI state, after 28 symbols from a last symbol of a PDCCH reception with a DCI format scheduling a PUSCH transmission with a same HARQ process number as for the transmission of the first PUSCH and having a toggled NDI field value, the UE

-- monitors PDCCH in all CORESETs, and receives PDSCH and aperiodic CSI-RS in a resource from a CSI-RS resource set using the same antenna port quasi co-location parameters as the ones associated with the corresponding index qnew, if any
+- monitors PDCCH in all CORESETs, and receives PDSCH and aperiodic CSI-RS resource in a CSI-RS resource set using the same antenna port quasi co-location parameters as the ones associated with the corresponding index qnew, if any

+- transmits PUSCH, PUCCH and SRS that uses a same spatial domain filter with same indicated TCI state as for the PUSCH and PUCCH, using a same spatial domain filter as the one corresponding to qnew, if any, and using the following parameters for determination of a corresponding power as described in clauses 7.1.1, 7.2.1, and 7.3.1

+- the RS index qd=qnew for obtaining the downlink pathloss estimate

+- the values of PO_UE_PUSCH,b,f,cj, αb,f,cj, and the PUSCH power control adjustment state l provided by p0-Alpha-CLID-PUSCH-Set associated with the smallest value of ul-powercontrolId for the corresponding SCell

+- the value of PO_PUCCH,b,f,cqu and the PUCCH power control adjustment state l provided by p0-Alpha-CLID-PUCCH-Set associated with the smallest value of ul-powercontrolId for the corresponding SCell

+- the values of PO_SRS,b,f,cqs, αSRS,b,f,cqs, and the SRS power control adjustment state l provided by p0-Alpha-CLID-SRS-Set associated with the smallest value of ul-powercontrolId for the corresponding SCell

-- transmits PUCCH, PUSCH and SRS that uses a same spatial domain filter with same indicated TCI state as for the PUCCH and PUSCH, using a same spatial domain filter as the one corresponding to qnew, if anyFor serving cells associated with sets q0,0 and q1,0, and with sets q0,1 and q1,1, the UE can provide in a second PUSCH MAC CE index(es) for cell(s) with q0,0 and/or q0,1 having radio link quality worse than Qout,LR, the index(es) of those q0,0 and/or q0,1, and indication(s) of presence of qnew and of index(es) qnew, if any, from corresponding sets q1,0 and/or q1,1 for the serving cells.
+If there is at least one serving cell associated with sets q0,0 and q1,0, and with sets q0,1 and q1,1, the UE can provide in a second PUSCH MAC CE index(es) for cell(s) with q0 and/or with at least one of q0,0 and q0,1 having radio link quality worse than Qout,LR, the index(es) of those q0,0 and/or q0,1, and indication(s) of presence of qnew and of index(es) qnew, if any, from q1 and/or corresponding sets q1,0 and/or q1,1 for the serving cells.

 For serving cells associated with sets q0,0 and q1,0, and with sets q0,1 and q1,1, and having radio link quality worse than Qout,LR, after 28 symbols from a last symbol of a first PDCCH reception with a DCI format scheduling a PUSCH transmission with a same HARQ process number as for transmission of the second PUSCH and having a toggled NDI field value, the UE assumes antenna port quasi-collocation parameters